lsolbach/ClojureResources/ClojureDevelopment.md

 * [Statistiker](https://github.com/clojurewerkz/statistiker) - Statistiker is a simple way to do Statistics in Clojure.
 The goal is to have an implementation of all popular algorithms for mining datasets

 ### Visualization
-* [oz](https://github.com/metasoarous/oz) - data visualization and scientific document processing library for Clojure built around Vega-Lite & Vega
+* [oz](https://github.com/metasoarous/oz) - Data visualization and scientific document processing library for Clojure built around Vega-Lite & Vega
+* [hanami](https://github.com/jsa-aerial/hanami) - Interactive arts and charts visualizations with Clojure(Script), Vega-lite, and Vega
 * [cmp.jfreechart](https://github.com/lsolbach/CljComponents) - Clojure wrapper and API for JFreeChart

 ### Cryptography